Mycoplasmopsis bovis: Mastitis

+Mastitis can occur in dairy cows of any age.
+The most common clinical symptoms include udder swelling and abnormal appearance of the milk, with reports ranging from watery and flaky milk to thick purulent inflammatory fluid.
 Mastitis can cause a decline in potassium and lactoferrin.
 It also results in decreased casein, the major protein in milk.
 As most calcium in milk is associated with casein, the disruption of casein synthesis contributes to lowered calcium in milk.
 The milk protein continues to undergo further deterioration during processing and storage.
 Milk from cows with mastitis also has a higher somatic cell count.
 Generally speaking, the higher the somatic cell count, the lower the milk quality.

 Bovine respiratory disease

 In early bovine respiratory disease (BRD) cases, the lungs and airways are generally painful, so the animal will try to clear the airway with mild, tentative, soft coughing.
-Fever of over 40 C is one of the earliest signs of BRD.
+Fever of over 40 C is one of the earliest signs of BRD.Mycoplasma bovis often co-occurs with other bacterial or viral pathogens, and in such mixed infections, its clinical signs are difficult to differentiate from those of other respiratory diseases.